 Facilities and Activities

 The rugged beauty of Volga River provides a picturesque setting for camping.
-There are 50 non-modern campsites at the "Albany" campground area (once the site of the town of Albany).
-A portion of the camping area is available for equestrian campers.
-This is a nonmodern campground.
-Water is available, but there are no showers or flush toilets.
+There are 34 equestrian non-modern campsites with electricity at the Albany campground area (once the site of the town of Albany).
 Advance campsite reservations can be made online through the park reservation system.
-Half of the campsites are available on a first-come, first-serve basis.
+A quarter of the campsites are available on a first-come, first-serve basis.

 The Volga River Recreation Area has become a very popular center for a number of trail activities.
 Hiking, cross-country skiing, mountain biking, and equestrian trails wind through the area.
 Tails include Frog Hollow Trail, Lake View Trail, Ridge Trail, Albany Trail and the Lima Trail.
 The Lima Trail takes visitors past 20 foot high limestone bluffs and a 15 acre white pine plantation.
 The total trail system is 25 miles in length.